egress

 status Show coordinator bridge status

-stop Stop the local host daemon and remote lease client
+stop Stop the local host daemon and the remote lease client

 The host side refuses to become an open proxy.
-Use a built-in profile or an explicit allowlist:
+Every session needs either a built-in profile or an explicit allowlist; without one, start, host, and client exit with refusing to start an open proxy.

 crabbox egress start --id blue-lobster --allow example.com,*.example.com